aaron-grau/curic/javascript/projects/js_reversi/README.md

 ---

-**NB**: This project uses the node's [module pattern][module-pattern] to import and export classes.
+**NB**: This project uses Node's [module pattern][module-pattern] to import and export classes.
 We'll read more on that tonight.
 For now all you need to know is that node uses `require` to allow one JS file to load a second JS file.
 For example,

 ```js
 // lib/game.js